Lee Nak-yon

-Lee Nak-yon (Korean: 이낙연; Hanja: 李洛淵; born 20 December 1952), also known as Lee Nak-yeon, is a South Korean politician who served as the 41st Prime Minister of South Korea from 2017 to 2020.
-A member of the Democratic Party of Korea, he is the longest-serving prime minister since the Constitution of South Korea was last revised in 1987.
-Lee previously held the governorship of Jeollanam-do (South Jeolla) province from 2014 to 2017, a stronghold of his party.
+Lee Nak-yon (Korean: 이낙연; Hanja: 李洛淵; born 20 December 1951) is a South Korean politician who served as the prime minister of South Korea from 2017 to 2020.
+A member of the New Future Democratic Party, Lee previously served as the governor of South Jeolla Province from 2014 to 2017.
 Before serving as governor, he worked as a journalist for over 20 years and served as a member of the National Assembly for four terms.

-Lee was chosen for the position of Prime Minister by President Moon Jae-in to keep his campaign promise to appoint his de facto deputy from Honam region.
-During his tenure as Prime Minister, Lee became well-known for his forceful exchanges with opposition party leaders and adeptness at communicating with citizens.
+Lee was chosen for the position of prime minister by President Moon Jae-in to keep his campaign promise to appoint his de facto deputy from Honam region.
+During his tenure as prime minister, Lee became well known for his forceful exchanges with opposition party leaders and adeptness at communicating with citizens.
 Prior to and following his victory in the crucial Jongno district in the 2020 legislative election against conservative Hwang Kyo-ahn, another probable presidential candidate, he was once considered a likely nominee of the Democratic Party in the 2022 South Korean presidential election.
 He lost the primary to Lee Jae-myung in October 2021.

 Early life and education

-Lee was born on 20 December 1952 in Yeonggwang County in South Jeolla Province.
+Lee was born on 20 December 1951 in Yeonggwang County in South Jeolla Province.
 He is the 22nd generation descendant of Grand Prince Wanpung, the 1st son of Yi Jachun as well the older brother of Taejo who is known to be the first King of Joseon.
 After graduating from Seoul National University with a degree in law, he shortly worked at investment trust.
 From the late 1970s to 2000, he worked as a journalist for the daily Dong-a Ilbo newspaper for 21 years.
 From 1989 to 1993, he was stationed in Tokyo as its correspondent during which he reported the inauguration of new Japanese monarch Akihito.